kgdacalosciascdo/agis-wireframe/docs/ARMIS_WORKFLOW_DESIGN.md

 changing environment variables.
 A successful smoke run complements the server-side `armis:deployment-check --strict` preflight; it does not replace the full backend and browser regression suites.

+The current repository regression baseline is 38 focused ARMIS tests with 570 assertions and 220 full Feature tests with 3,575 assertions.
+Frontend lint and production build pass, and `git diff --check` reports no whitespace errors (only the repository's normal line-ending conversion warnings).